yenbuilds/my-operating-principles/yenbuilds-strategic-useless-retrospectives.md

 - Fail fast and visibly
 - Reduce the need for memory, vigilance, or heroics

-If success requires constant attention,
-failure is only a lapse away.
+If success requires constant attention, failure is only a mental lapse away.

 This is not a training problem.
 It is an architecture problem.

 ---